hanyhesham/VIwell-Tech-Assessments/QA/Mobile-Automation/README.md

   4. Save changes
   5. Assert on selected currency displayed for Deals and Promotions products

-- Scenario 4: [Check Product Detail Page image swipe, Payments Option, Pricing, Stock, Add to Cart ]

-  1. Tap on the Search bar and search for "Apple"
-  2. Tap the picture of the product and swipe Left to Right
-  3. The price of the product is displayed
-  4. Verify payment options are displayed
-  5. Verify out of stock or in stock, information is showing on the page.
-  6. Tap and verify add to cart feature

 ## Bonus Round (not required, but nice-to-have)

 - Integration of your tests into a CI pipeline
 - Manual test cases to cover the given scenarios
 - Report any found bugs with associated screenshots
-- BDD integration with any BDD framework (Cucumber, Serenity etc)
 - Surprise us…

 ## How we're evaluating the results